sugarcrm-dmoore/chatgpt-react-application/py_server/README.md

 ```
 Open your web browser and navigate to http://localhost:3001.

-Enter a prompt in the form and click the "Submit" button.
-The server will generate text based on the prompt using the OpenAI API and display it on the web page.
 ##License

 This project is licensed under the MIT License - see the LICENSE file for details.